|

 when they lack the capacity to destroy one another.
 So, the universe

-be mapped on the assumption that all political authority comes from
+cannot be mapped on the assumption that all political authority comes

-a single centre, such as a constitution, a supreme legislature, or an
+from a single centre, such as a constitution, a supreme legislature,

-imperial power.
-We can arrange the various authorities in a hierarchy
+or an imperial power.
+We can arrange the various authorities in a

 The municipality

-city (just as the state is the normative political form of the nation)
+the city (just as the state is the normative political form of the

-is significant.
-It suggests that a self-governing city should not be
+nation) is significant.
+It suggests that a self-governing city should

-a city-state that claims sovereignty but rather a municipality that
+not be a city-state that claims sovereignty but rather a municipality

-enables self-government more generally, something it can do by facilitating
+that enables self-government more generally, something it can do by

-one another, and stimulating innovation.
-If there is a model for global
+sorts with one another, and stimulating innovation.
+If there is a

-governance, it is to be found in the city and hence in the municipality,
+model for global governance, it is to be found in the city and hence

 promise of transcendence in the municipality, although there is the

-may carry municipal leaders well beyond the bounds of their own municipality.
+matters may carry municipal leaders well beyond the bounds of their

-This need not involve conflict with the state, since municipalities
+own municipality.
+This need not involve conflict with the state, since

-exist in a qualitatively different political space.[20]
-Of course, I
+municipalities exist in a qualitatively different political space.[20]

-am well aware of the claim -- backed by the superior courts in most
+Of course, I am well aware of the claim -- backed by the superior

-claim is an inevitable consequence of the logic of state sovereignty.
+state system.
+This claim is an inevitable consequence of the logic

-Current European discussions of the principle of subsidiarity replay
+of state sovereignty.
+Current European discussions of the principle

 reaffirming the hierarchy even in articulating a rationale for decentralization.